RemcoVanDeelen/Destined-2022/Guide.md

 - [The world](#the-world),
 - [Spells and items](#spells-and-items),

-The simple guide explains the basics of gameplay while
+The simple guide explains the basics of game-play, while
 the others provide a more in-depth explanation of their subjects.

 ---